Path/Loop CutOptions Interaction Shaping

 The Loop mode will be used to describe the tool’s function (other modes will be explained elsewhere).

 The edge cut will remain visible - and adjustable - in all views until you switch tools or press the

 As soon as a loop cut is defined - i.e., an edge was clicked on - the HUD element will be activated.
 The slider symbolizes the length of the edge that was clicked on, which is marked by a green line and point in the Viewport.
-The green reference point (if you want to set the reference point to the opposite edge, try clicking on the ring loop’s other edge) represents the left side of the slider, i.e., the start.
+The green reference point (if you want to set the reference point to the opposite edge, try clicking on another edge of the ring loop) represents the left side of the slider, i.e., the start of the edge.

 The spacing for the loop cuts can be easily defined here.
 The small triangular handles on the slider each represent one loop cut.
 They can be selected either in the Viewport or on the slider by clicking on them.
 Their spacing will be displayed accordingly (100% = total edge length).
 Double-clicking on the value will let you enter this value manually.
 The selected handle can be moved.
 Drag the handle out of the slider to delete the corresponding loop cut.

 The slider’s length can be adjusted by clicking and dragging the dark tip at the left or right end.
 The slider itself can be clicked and dragged to a different position.

 At the right of the slider are three icons.
 These are from left to right: create a uniform loop spacing; add a loop cut; delete a loop cut.